HaniSiraj/Yolov8-industrial-object-detection/README.md

 # 🚀 YOLOv8 Object Detection for Industrial Safety Environments

 > **YOLOv8 Object Detection for Industrial Safety.
 A shared-task machine learning project using YOLOv8l to detect Fire Extinguishers, Toolboxes, and Oxygen Tanks with 85.1% mAP@0.5.
-Includes training notebook, evaluation visuals, and full technical paper.**
+Includes training notebook, evaluation visuals, and full technical shared task paper.**
 > Developed as part of a university-level ML competition
 > 📍 FAST NUCES Karachi · 🧑‍💻 Hani Siraj